Dave DeGuglielmo

-Dave DeGuglielmo (/ˌdeɪɡuːlˈjɛlmoʊ/ DAY-gool-YEL-moh; born July 15, 1968) is an American football coach who was most recently the offensive line coach for the Boston College Eagles.
+Dave DeGuglielmo (/ˌdeɪɡuːlˈjɛlmoʊ/ DAY-gool-YEL-moh; born July 15, 1968) is an American football coach for the Stanford Cardinal as a senior offensive analyst.
 He has previously been offensive line coach for the NFL's New York Jets, Miami Dolphins, New England Patriots, Indianapolis Colts, and New York Giants.
 DeGuglielmo was part of two Super Bowl-winning teams in his coaching career; the 2007 New York Giants and 2014 New England Patriots.

 Early years

 DeGuglielmo was born in Cambridge, Massachusetts, and was raised in Lexington, Massachusetts.
 One of three children (an older brother Charlie, and younger a Sister Cristina), he is first generation Italian-American, as his father (Carmine Giuseppe DeGuglielmo / legally changed his name to Charles Joseph DeGuglielmo) emigrated to the US in 1954 with his family as a teenager, from a village outside of Avellino, Italy.
 His mother (June Dorothy Galassi) was born in Boston, and of Italian and French Canadian heritage.